 How your website can help to increase your rank on Google Maps

 Ranking higher on Google Maps isn’t just limited to improving your business listing.
 Optimizing your business website can put you on the path to higher placements on search engine results pages.

 Optimize your site speed

 You need to ensure that your website is responsive, meaning that it is optimized across both desktop and mobile devices.
-Google Maps business listings include links to your website, and as most Google searches happen on mobile devices, your website needs to be ready for all types of devices.
-If your business listing redirects users to a site that takes 60 seconds to load or has broken links then your Google ranking is likely to pay the price.
+Google Maps business listings include links to your website.
+As most Google searches happen on mobile devices, your website needs to be ready for all types of devices.
+If your business listing redirects users to a site that takes 60 seconds to load or has broken links, then your Google ranking is likely to pay the price.

 Include local keywords

-Another effective method to use when trying to improve your ranking on Google Maps is to add local keywords to your site in order to target for local search.
-This method hits two birds with one stone; in other words, it helps to boost your SEO for local searches but also for Google Maps ranking.
+Another effective method to improve your ranking on Google Maps is to add local keywords to your site to target local search.
+This method hits two birds with one stone; in other words, it helps to boost your SEO for local searches but also Google Maps ranking.

-Google Maps business listings are getting more sophisticated let consumers get all the relevant information they are looking for when making purchasing decisions.
-By following these effective tips from Ben Givon, you can get your business listing to appear at the top of searches on Google Maps, leading to all the increased engagement and profits that all businesses are aiming for.
+Google Maps business listings are getting more sophisticated.
+Letting consumers get all the relevant information they are looking for when making purchasing decisions.
+By following these effective tips, you can get your business listing to appear at the top of searches on Google Maps.
+Leading to all the increased engagement and profits that all businesses are aiming for.